sjsrey/ors/ors_address.md

 There are signs that alternative open models for scientific publishing are beginning to gain traction.
+The European Data Watch Extended Project is building a publication-related data archive to support replication and reproducibility within economics.
+As part of that effort it maintains a comprehensive listing of data availability policies and replication policies of major economics journals.\footnote{\url{http://www.edawax.de/wp-content/uploads/2012/07/Data_Policies_WP2.pdf}.} Increasingly these journals are requiring as a condition of acceptence that the data underlying the paper be made readily avialble to any researcher for the purposes of publication.\footnote{Unfortunately, none of the five leading regional science journals,  discussed earlier, have data availability policies.}

-A recent example that I had experience with was the publication of the conference proceedings for the 2013 Scientific Computing with Python (SciPy2013) conference.
+A second example of an open model for publication,  that I had experience with,  was the production of the conference proceedings for the 2013 Scientific Computing with Python (SciPy2013) conference.
 The entire process was produced using open source tools, including GitHub, for file submission, reviewing and ultimately publishing.